-The Doomsday Clock is at 2 minutes to midnight.
+The Doomsday Clock is at two minutes to midnight.

 That means the world is closer to a nuclear apocalypse than it has been since the height of the Cold War.
 The last time the Doomsday Clock was this close to midnight, the U.S. and Soviet Union had just tested their first hydrogen bombs.
 That we’re as close to the end of civilization now as we were then is a sobering indictment of the present.